beberlei/context/README.md

 Whenever either the context or an observer event is invoked the arguments are resolved using the Reflection API:

-    * Gather possible arguments from options to Boundary invocation or by retrieving request variables.
+    * Gather possible arguments from options 'variables' or by retrieving request variables.
     * Get all arguments definitions of the method/function.
     * Match variables by type-hints from the list of potential arguments.
     * Match variables by name from the list of potential arguments.